 Udemy enables users to learn a wide range of skills by leveraging the experience of eager educators willing to share their knowledge.

-Through technology like social media and the internet, this can be done all over the world.
+Technology like social media and the internet can be done all over the world.
 Some Udemy courses are quite specialized, providing unique information to a specific audience to satisfy their needs.

 The authors of Udemy courses, known as “instructors,” can define their own goals, allowing them to create a unique ambiance for each one.